 SECTION 8.
 TREASURER.
 The Treasurer shall:

-perform all duties incident to the Office of Treasurer; and
+be responsible for all duties of the Office of Treasurer; and

 such other duties as from time to time may be assigned by the Board of Directors.

 SECTION 9.
 MANAGER.
 The Board of Directors may appoint a Manager who shall be, or become a member of the Cooperative within six months of employment.
-The Manager shall perform such duties as the Board of Directors may from time to time assign and require, and shall have such authority as the Board of Directors may from time to time vest in the position.
+The Manager shall perform such duties as the Board of Directors may from time to time assign and require and shall have such authority as the Board of Directors may from time to time vest in the position.

 SECTION 10.
 BONDS OF OFFICERS.
 The Cooperative, through the Board of Directors, may purchase a bond covering an officer of the Cooperative at the Cooperative’s expense.